TRANSLATION BUREAU

 Before your visit:

-1) Prepare Xerox of your emergency passport, police ticket, migration card, air tickets, invitation and document proving you’re staying/living in hotel, hostel etc.;
+1) Prepare a Xerox of your emergency passport, police ticket, migration card, air tickets, invitation and document proving you’re staying/living in a hotel, hostel etc.;

 3) Pencil (black).

-Once you are in take the left.
-If you are lucky and a ticket machine works, get a ticket for you queue.
+Once you are in, take the left.
+If you are lucky and a ticket machine works, get a ticket for your queue.
 If the machine does not work, you need to find out who is the last person in your queue.
 Please, remember this person, how he/she looks etc., just not to miss your turn.
-It may be quite difficult as the room is small and may be overcrowded; moreover, you have to understand which of the windows you need today: one window may works only with individuals and another works only with entities, and they may shift each day.
+It may be quite difficult as the room is small and may be overcrowded; moreover, you have to understand which of the windows you need today: one window may work only with individuals and another works only with entities, and they may shift each day.

-Of note, if the ticket machine does not work (see picture below), visitors just write the queue in a sheet of paper.
+Of note, if the ticket machine does not work (see picture below), visitors just write the queue on a sheet of paper.

 Find an application form -- it should be somewhere in piles.
 As a tip, we recommend you to prepare this form beforehand.
 You can ask your interpreter to google it.
-Thus, on arrival your interpreter just have to rewrite it in Russian using the form in English.
-Even after you filled out the form, there may be a lot of waiting heading on.
-Therefore, if you are sure that there is more than one hour to wait, do not waste your time and take receipt to pay fee for refurnishing your visa.
-You can find bank details on one the boards on the wall.
+Thus, on arrival, your interpreter just has to mirror it in Russian.
+Even after you fill out the form, there may be a lot of waiting heading on.
+Therefore, if you are sure that there is more than one hour to wait, do not waste your time and take receipt to pay the fee for refurnishing your visa.
+You can find bank details on one of the boards on the wall.
 In addition, we recommend doing it from Step 1.

-How to pay: Ask your interpreter to pay on your behalf, because sometimes bank clerks are not cooperative and asking for a notarised translation of your passport.
+How to pay: Ask your interpreter to pay on your behalf, because sometimes bank clerks are not cooperative and ask for a notarised translation of your passport.

 When your turn is coming, prepare your documents to hand in.
-We do not recommend you to glue your photo until an operator confirms that your application is Ok.
-Sometimes there are some lines, which the operator asks to rewrite.
-So, be ready to come back again next day if the working time is off.
-To make a conversation with the operator easier, let your interpreter to do that.
+We do not recommend you to glue your photo until an operator confirms that your application is OK.
+Sometimes there are some lines which the operator may ask to rewrite.
+So, be ready to come back again the next day if the work off.
+To make a conversation with the operator easier, let your interpreter do that.

-After your applied all your documents (including emergency passport), the operator will give you a ticket.
+After you submit all your documents (including an emergency passport), the operator will give you a ticket.
 You will use this ticket to get back your passport stamped with a new visa.
 Generally, you will get a prolonged visa – plus 1-2 additional days to the original ones.

-As a rule, your visa will be done in 5-7 days (if urgent they can hurry up).
-When you are back to get your visa, the operator will give you a passport and visa separately to check is everything Ok.
-Only after that, the operator stick a new visa in your emergency passport.
+As a rule, your visa will be issued in 5–7 days (if urgent, they can hurry up).
+When you are back to get your visa, the operator will give you a passport and visa separately to check everything is OK.
+Only after that, will the operator stick a new visa in your emergency passport.

-Congratulations, you have completed all the steps and get your passport and visa back.
+Congratulations, you have completed all the steps and got your passport and visa back.
 Now you can continue your trip.

-If you read this when the storm is coming, and you are sure that you will overstay your visa, we strongly recommended you to document this fact as much more as possible.
-Going forward we want to say that the finish line of this case is a court, so if you are determined to give a battle in court you will need a great number of documented facts proving that your overstaying is a result of bad luck and not your negligence or else.
+If you read this when the storm is coming, and you are sure that you will overstay your visa, we strongly recommend you to document this fact as much more as possible.
+Going forward, we want to say that the finish line of this case is a court, so if you are determined to give a battle in court, you will need a great number of documented facts proving that your overstaying is a result of bad luck and not your negligence or else.

-Moreover, despite the tendency of local Russian authorities to brush off these cases and directing them to Moscow, we want to highlight another tendency – some local court’s rulings do not contain a 5-years ban.
-99% of Moscow courts’ rulings will ban you for 5 years for visiting Russia.
+Moreover, despite the tendency of local Russian authorities to brush off these cases and direct them to Moscow, we want to highlight another tendency – some local courts' rulings do not contain a 5-year ban.
+99% of Moscow courts’ rulings will ban you for 5 years from visiting Russia.
 However, you can try to overrun this barrier by lodging an appeal.

 What is next?
 You have to go to the police station or migration office, which covers the area where you have been staying/living last time in Russia.
-If local Russian authorities brushed you off, and you have to head to Moscow, it does not matter in general which police station or migrations office to choose for “surrender.
-Please note, that this is not a good start when you understand that you have overstayed your visa right down at the airport, because. you have not been allowed to get on board.
+If local Russian authorities brush you off, and you have to head to Moscow, it does not matter in general which police station or migration office to choose for “surrender”.
+Please note, that this is not a good start when you understand that you have overstayed your visa right down at the airport, because you have not been allowed to get on board.

 Police station

 Cons.
 Grim atmosphere inside the police station.
 No Wi-Fi.
-Can brush you off to the migration office, if court hearing is not at the same day when your case papers are ready.
+You can be brushed off to the migration office if the court hearing is not on the same day as your case papers are ready.

-The police can stay you at night in the police station until the next day of hearing (have to surrender your phone).
-It is very rarely, but can happen, especially when you have not surrendered voluntarily or not cooperative.
+The police can keep you at night in the police station until the next day of hearing (have to surrender your phone).
+It is very rarely, but it can happen, especially when you have not surrendered voluntarily or not cooperatively.

 Migration office

 Pros.
 Have Wi-Fi in the building.
 Less strict than the Police in preparing your case papers.
-Can provide you with a necessary legal advice how to challenge your ban – as it is up to a migration office to ban you.
-More illuminous and not depressing atmosphere inside the building.
+It can provide you with necessary legal advice on how to challenge your ban – as it is up to a migration office to ban you.
+There is a more illuminous and not depressing atmosphere inside the building.
 No mugshots.

 Cons.
-Can brush you off to the police station office.
+Can brush you off to the police station station.
 Take fingerprints with inks (rarely scan pad).
-Only senior officer can prepare your case papers, or you have to wait his/her order for junior officer to do so.
+Only a senior officer can prepare your case papers, or you have to wait for his/her order for a junior officer to do so.
 Inconvenient work schedule.
-Senior officer is often late or absent.
-Migration officers do not like go to court and therefore have less good relationships with court and judges than the police.
+Senior officers are often late or absent.
+Migration officers do not like going to court and therefore have fewer good relationships with court and judges than the police.

 Before your visit: